SmileiPIC/Smilei/doc/Sphinx/laser_envelope.rst

 The numerical solution of the envelope equation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To solve Eq. :eq:`envelope_equation`, two explicit numerical schemes are implemented in the code, first implemented in [ALaDynZenodo]_ and described in [Terzani]_.
+To solve Eq. :eq:`envelope_equation`, two explicit numerical schemes are implemented in the code, first implemented in the PIC code :program:`ALaDyn` [Benedetti2008]_ and described in [Terzani]_.

 In the first scheme, denoted as ``"explicit"`` in the input namelist, the well known central finite differences are used to discretize the envelope equation.
 In 1D for example, the spatial and time derivatives of the envelope :math:`\tilde{A}` at time-step :math:`n` and spatial index :math:`i` are thus approximated by: